SiroDiaz/camping-advice-wordpress/README.md

 License: GNU General Public License v2 or later

-## Please be aware this is a custom made personal theme. download and use at your own risk.
+## Please be aware that this theme has been completed yet. download and use at your own risk.

 ## Description